Veterans Committee: History

 Starting in 1995, the Veterans Committee met in closed sessions to elect as many as two executives, managers, umpires, and older major league players—the categories considered in all its meetings since 1953.
 By a new arrangement it separately considered candidates from the Negro leagues and from the 19th century with authority to select one from each of those, via two special ballots.
 The older players eligible were those with ten major league seasons beginning 1946 or earlier; those who received at least 100 votes from the BBWAA in some election up to 1992; and those who received at least 60% support in some election beginning 1993.
-Players on Major League Baseball's ineligible list cannot be elected.
-The committee can elect up to four people each year.
+Players on Major League Baseball's ineligible list could not be elected.
+The committee could elect up to four people each year.

 During much of its existence, the Veterans Committee consisted of 15 members selected by the Hall of Fame for defined terms.
 A six-man subcommittee of this group met as a screening committee to determine who would be on the ballot.
 The committee met annually to consider candidates in four separate categories: players, managers, umpires, and executives.
 The Veterans Committee met privately, and its ballots and voting results were generally not revealed prior to 2003.
 From the mid-1970s until 2001, the top candidate in each category was elected to the Hall of Fame if he earned at least 75% of the committee's votes.

 The Board of Directors reformed the system radically with new rules enacted in August 2001.
 Formerly, 15 members were appointed to limited terms; the new Veterans Committee would comprise all living members of the Hall, plus recipients of the Spink and Frick awards to writers and broadcasters.
 In particular, the new members were 61 living Hall of Famers, 13 living recipients of the J. G. Taylor Spink Award, 13 living recipients of the Ford C. Frick Award, and three members of the previous committee with terms that had not yet expired.
 Elections for players retired more than 20 years would be held every other year and elections for (managers, umpires and executives) would be held every fourth year.
 The first cycle for both categories would be in 2002 and 2003 for induction in 2003.